viniciustoni/samples/README.md

-# samples
+# Samples

-Repository used to my sample project - just for fun :)
+Repository created just for sample and test new technologies, concepts, langagens, frameworks, etc.. in other words: just for fun :)

+// TODO: explain how it'll work..